7 July

 1956 A riot breaks out at a Fats Domino concert in San Jose, California, with twelve injured.

-1956 Johnny Cash makes his first appearance on the Grand Old Opry show in Nashville.
+1956 With his song "I Walk The Line" climbing the charts, Johnny Cash makes his first appearance at the Grand Ole Opry in Nashville.
+There, he meets his future wife, June Carter.

 1948 Larry "Rhino" Reinhardt (guitarist for Iron Butterfly) is born in Florida.